StandardisationDE

 GuidelineEU

-The European AI Office supports the development and adoption of trustworthy AI solutions while protecting citizens from risks.
-It promotes the implementation of the AI Act, particularly for general-purpose AI (GPAI), and strengthens international cooperation.
+The European AI Office supports the development of trustworthy AI solutions, protects people from risks, and implements the AI Act.
+It promotes GPAI regulations and strengthens international cooperation.

 Source: European Commission / European AI Office